chen-uofsc/MachineLearning_EmissionModel/README.md

 The traffic data are the link level aggregated values of the vehicle trajectories generated using SUMO based on Columbia city in SC.

 ## Notebook:
-Contains code for training models, testing models, and randomforest model testing feature importance.
+Contains code for training models, testing models, and randomforest model for testing feature importance.

 Notebook is incorporated with Google Colab and can be run using Colab GPUs.